British Columbia Highway 1: Vancouver Island section

 The Island Highway continues along the west side of the Saanich Inlet and enters the Cowichan Valley Regional District near Malahat.
-It descends from Malahat Summit, located at 352 m above sea level, on a highway with passing lanes and a median barrier added in the late 2010s in response to a high rate of collisions.
-The section also has occasional closures with no road detour, relying on the limited-capacity Mill Bay Ferry as the sole remaining connection between Greater Victoria and other Vancouver Island communities.
+It descends from Malahat Summit, at 352 m above sea level, on a highway with passing lanes and a median barrier added in the late 2010s in response to a high rate of collisions.
+The section also has occasional closures, relying on the limited-capacity Mill Bay-Brentwood Bay Ferry or the longer Pacific Marine Circle Route as alternate connections between Greater Victoria and other Vancouver Island communities.
 Highway 1 passes the Malahat SkyWalk, an observation built by the Malahat First Nation, and through farmland surrounding Mill Bay.
-The highway travels around central Duncan and through Ladysmith as it continues north as a divided highway with limited access at signalized intersections.
+The highway travels around central Duncan and through North Cowichan and Ladysmith as it continues north as a divided highway with limited access at signalized intersections.
 In southern Nanaimo, it has a short concurrency with Highway 19, which continues east to the Duke Point ferry terminal and northwest along the Strait of Georgia.
 Highway 1 travels through central Nanaimo on Nicol Street and Stewart Avenue to the Departure Bay ferry terminal, where the Vancouver Island section ends.
 BC Ferries operates an automobile ferry service from Departure Bay to Horseshoe Bay that carries Highway 1 to the Lower Mainland region of British Columbia.
 A typical vessel assigned to the route can carry 1,460 to 1,571 passengers and 310 to 322 vehicles.